xhluca/covid-qa/README.md

 ### Future works for ease of access

-We are planning to host the base model on the Huggingface repository.
+We are hoping to potentially host the base model on the Huggingface repository.
 Currently, we are faced with problems concerning the sigmoid layer, which can't be easily added to the model.
 We will evaluate the next step in order to make the model available.

 We are also planning to make a `utils` file that you can download off this repo, so you won't need to copy paste those files.

+## Kaggle Notebooks

+TBA

+##